 We achieve this through our initial and other conferences in office, telephone, and email correspondence (I usually check emails early each morning, as well as on weekends).
 When we need to confer, I will accommodate your schedule to find a time that works for us both.

 I have a certified paralegal, Sheelah Giacomini, to whom I can delegate initial research and other work done under my supervision, which is more efficient for you.
-Sheelah and I have worked together nearly 15 years and clients find her a delight to work with.
+Sheelah and I have worked together over 22 years, and clients find her a delight to work with.
 I charge you for my fees, her fees, and out-of-pocket costs—nothing else.

 All I do is family law—dissolutions (divorce), child custody, parental abductions, child and spousal support, property division, and pre and post-nuptial agreements.
-I practice in Marin County and on a regular basis in other counties, including San Francisco, Sonoma, Contra Costa, Alameda and Solano.
+I practice interstate custody and international (Hague) cases.
+While my practice is located in Marin County, I practice on a regular basis in other counties, including San Francisco, Sonoma, Contra Costa, Alameda, Napa, and Solano.